 What is this?

-Unending River started, in summer of 2008, as an attempt at wandering fantasy with a Chinese theme.
+Unending River started in summer of 2008 as an attempt at wandering fantasy with a mythic Asiatic theme.
 I wanted an easy dice mechanic and characters so powerful relative to their world that it might alleviate the gamist pressure to improve I noticed in traditional level-by-level fantasy.
 It quickly became a Taoist, wire-fu Dogs in the Vineyard.
 It's original mechanic has mostly survived, and it looks like it's here to stay.